eclipse-tractusx/bpdm/docs/api/README.md

 Business partners have two types of data: input and output data.
 Input data is the version of the business partner how it is shared by the sharing member.
-Output data is the version of the business partner after it has gone through in the golden record process.
+Output data is the version of the business partner after it has gone through the golden record process.
 Sharing members can only update the input data and the golden record process can only update the output data.

 #### Sharing State

 Each business partner has a sharing state in regard to the golden record process.
-The sharing state indicates whether the business partner input data has not yet been shared, is currently in processing or finished.
+The sharing state indicates whether the business partner input data is currently in processing, has not yet started process or has already finished.

 > Initial Sharing State: The BPDM API can be configured to support an additional 'Initial' sharing state.
 > Such a sharing state indicates that the business partner input data has been changed but is not yet marked for sharing.